MaddyGuthridge/COMP3891/Multiprocessor Systems/scheduling algorithms/priority scheduling.md

 ## Internal vs external priorities
 - Internal priorities are determined by the [[operating system]] (eg if a process is I/O-bound or [[CPU]] bound)
-- External priorities are provided by the user or system administrator (eg they chose it in their OS system monitor app)
+- External priorities are provided by the user or system administrator (eg they chose it in their [[operating system|OS]] system monitor app)

 ## Algorithms
 Priority scheduling is used by the multi-level round robin algorithm.